binarynate/nativescript-component/README.md

 * __Multiple instances__ of a single component can be used in a page.
 * Each component instance is automatically given its own __separate state__.
 * __Automatically binds__ XML attributes to the component's binding context.
-* Parent components are initialized before their children, so parents can safely pass values and dependencies to their children.
+* Parent components can safely __pass dependencies to their children__, because outer components are initialized before nested ones.
 * Automatically binds context properties passed to the component view `navigate()` and `showModal()`.
 * A component instance is __automatically disposed__ upon its view's `unloaded` event by default.
 * A component can instead be defined as a __singleton__ so that a single instance is kept throughout the application's lifetime.